Samsung

 Bixby Voice

 Bixby can also mirror content from your phone to a Samsung TV on the same Wi-Fi network when you say "show this on my TV."
 In a way, this feels like Samsung admitting it has filled its smartphones with too many features — so many that it has developed an entire artificial intelligence to help you use it.
-But on the other hand, Samsung should be applauded for trying to make its devices and their features more accessible.
+On the other hand, Samsung should be applauded for trying to make its devices and features more accessible.

 Bixby Vision